 The only catch with lump sum is that it can affect your monthly expenditures.
 Make sure you have enough cash on hand if opting for this type of payment.

-You can also speak to your loan servicer about monthly payments.
+You can also speak to your loan servicer about monthly payments or refinance your mortgage to bring down the rate and make it easier to pay.
 Remember, interest is not charged on escrow shortage amounts.
 With this in mind, it might be better to drag the payments out as long as possible.
 These monthly installments will also leave you with enough money for other monthly expenses.
 For more information, it’s best to speak with your lender and choose the right plan that works for you.